 Healthy gums support healthy teeth.
-The gums are important not only for the health of the smile, but the aesthetics as well.
-Dr. Brent Blaylock place significant emphasis on periodontal health and offers a variety of treatments to meet your health needs.
+The gums are important not only for the health of the smile but the aesthetics as well.
+Dr. Brent Blaylock places significant emphasis on periodontal health and offers a variety of periodontal treatments and gum disease treatments in Durham, NC.
+We treat bleeding gums, gingivitis, and periodontal disease.

-Dr. Blaylock performs a periodontal screening during routine preventive care visits to his Durham dentist office.
-He emphasizes the importance of visiting his office twice a year because it provides he and his staff the opportunity to spot dental problems such as gum disease in the early stages and offer effective conservative treatment that can save future damage or complex dental problems.
+Dr. Blaylock performs a periodontal screening during routine preventive care visits.
+Your dentist in Durham, NC emphasizes the importance of visiting his office twice a year because it provides him and his staff the opportunity to spot dental problems such as gum disease in the early stages and offer effective conservative treatment that can save future damage or complex dental problems.

 For patients who have gum disease, Dr. Blaylock offers periodontal therapy to treat affected areas and restore oral health.
 Treatment options depend on the stage of the disease and the severity of damage to teeth and/or gum tissue.